 We stayed at Iliopetra Rooms, near the Adamas port.
 I totally recommend staying there, apart from the fact that it’s cheap, it’s clean and the staff was very friendly!

 During our first night we walked around the Adamas port, we had the greek souvlaki and looked to find a ship for the next day to go on a cruise.
 We compared the routes and prices which were offered and booked our trip for the next day.
 Before booking a cruise you need to see the destination of the ship and the wind.
 We visited Milos at the beginning of August and it was very windy.
-We eventually booked Thalassitrsa who were very honest regarding the windy weather and said that they were only going to take the safe route and sail from the south side of the island.
+We eventually booked Thalassitrsa who was very honest regarding the windy weather and said that they were only going to take the safe route and sail from the south side of the island.

 Our first day in Milos included a cruise with Thalassitra.
 We spent 60 euros and had an amazing day cruise.
 We cruised along the southern coast of Milos with a few stops and ended up at Kleftiko.
 We stayed there for a few hours for swimming, cave tours and lunch.
 Kleftiko area is amazing with crystal clear waters but the only way you can get there and enjoy it is by boat.
 The stories of Milos mention that many years ago pirates were using these caves to hide before attacking the merchant ships that passed by Milos.